 Peas, like all legumes, have a special ability to use nitrogen fixing bacteria in their roots which absorb additional nitrogen from the air.
 So unlike most veggies they don’t need as much nitrogen-based fertiliser.
 In fact if you give them too much nitrogen it often results in lots of growth but few flowers.
 If you have poor soil then add some cow manure or compost at sowing time but otherwise leave it be.
-An application of eco-flo dolomite or eco-flo lime is all we recommend to get them started.
+An application of dolomite or lime is all we recommend to get them started.

 Pests and Diseases for Peas